Dinner at Pelegrini Restaurant ・Sibenik, Croatia

 Talk about being spoilt.

-For my birthday in February (Sorry, I know this post is very late) my other half and husband to-be whisked me away to Sibenik and took me to the restaurant I spent most of 2017 trying to get a table at, Pelegrini.
-I’m not the biggest fan of Sibenik, as beautiful as it may be, it’s always windy up at the fortress and this drives me crazy.
-But one part of Sibenik has been on my radar for the past 12 months and it’s dining at Pelegrini.
-Last year when Monte in Rovinj was the first ever restaurant in Croatia to receive a Michelin Star, I came across many whispers who declared that it should have been Pelegrini in Sibenik.
+For my birthday, my other half and husband to-be whisked me away to Sibenik and took me to the restaurant I spent most of 2017 trying to get a table at, Pelegrini.
+I’m not the biggest fan of Sibenik, as beautiful as it may be, it’s always windy up at the fortress and it drives me crazy.
+Plus, there’s a lot of stairs in the Old Town, me-no-like.
+One part of Sibenik has been on my radar for the past 12 months and it’s dining at Pelegrini.
+Last year when Monte in Rovinj was the first ever restaurant in Croatia to receive a Michelin Star, I came across many whispers who said that it should have been Pelegrini in Sibenik.
 After all, they do have Croatia’s best chef to call their own, chef Rudolf Štefan.

 Last month it was announced that Pelegrini was awarded a Michelin Star.
 I must say, it’s well deserved and although I am no stranger to a Michelin Star restaurant (Yes, a legitimate food snob here with credentials), it was quite obvious that Pelegrini was pushing for this pedestal.